jroper/openshift-deployment-guide/src/main/paradox/includes/deploying-postgres.md

 ```
 @@@

-We've now setup the database, we now need to also put the user password that we just generated in the Kubernetes secrets API, so that the application can access it without having to have it hard coded in its configuration or deployment descriptor.
+We've now setup the database, we now need to also put the user password that we just generated in the Kubernetes secrets API, so that the application can access it without having to have it hard coded in its configuration or deployment spec.

 @@@vars
 ```sh